CUBE-CONSULTANTS/cf-deploy/README.md

 # CF CLI Action

 Deploy to Cloud Foundry and manage your apps and services using the CF CLI v.8 easily with this GitHub Action.

 # Pourpose

-This action is intended to be used for build, if necessary, and deploy to Cloud Foundry with the CF CLI.
+This action is intended to be used for build, if necessary, and deploy to SAP BTP Cloud Foundry Runtime with the CF CLI.

 ## 1. Build your App